ImitationNet: Unsupervised Human-to-Robot Motion Retargeting via Shared Latent Space: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, we presented an unsupervised motion retargeting method that ensures an expressive latent space for motion generation.
+In this paper, we presented an unsupervised motion retargeting method that ensures a shared latent space for motion generation.
 To this end, we use contrastive learning combined with deep latent space modeling to incorporate human and robot motion data.
 To construct a shared representation of human and robot motion, we define a cross-domain similarity metric based on the global rotation of different body links.
 Similar motions are clustered together, and dissimilar motions are pushed apart while constructing the latent space.
 Furthermore, our decoder maps the shared representation to robot joint angles to control a robot directly without any additional optimization process.
-Our human-to-robot retargeting framework permits the generation of robot motions properly while preserving the human source's semantics and naturality.
 Additionally, we connect our model with existing pre-trained models to achieve motion retargeting from different modalities, such as controlling the robot with given texts or retargeting from RGB videos.
-Moreover, our learned latent space remains tractable and allows for the generation of smooth motion inbetweening between two distinct key-poses through linear interpolation in the projected latent space.
+Moreover, our learned latent space remains tractable and allows for the generation of smooth motion inbetweening between two distinct key poses through linear interpolation in the projected latent space.
 We showcase all results and the robustness of our model through various experiments, both quantitatively and qualitatively.